 It was my second time visiting Per Te, my first was when I decided to break my fast at the Jumeirah branch.
 This newly opened restaurant in Bay Avenue, Business Bay gives a welcoming impression to anyone passing by.
 The interiors are quite minimal, with most of the furniture containing their ingredients that are sold in the restaurant.

 For starters, we chose the Sachetti di Braseola con Caprino.
 These were wonderfully garnished!
-The braseola was shaped as small pouches with goat cheese.
+The bresaola was shaped as small pouches with goat cheese.
 Drizzled on top was honey, with pine nuts and figs to complement the dish.
-Though I’m not a huge fan of either braseola and goat cheese, the honey on top helped by giving a sweetish taste to the dish.
+Though I’m not a huge fan of either brasaola and goat cheese, the honey on top helped by giving a sweetish taste to the dish.

 Next, the Bruschetta arrived.
-This was one of my favourites that afternoon.
+This was one of my favorites that afternoon.
 The tomatoes on top were mixed with pesto which added a nice touch.

 From the mains asked for, our Gnocchi arrived first.
 And my oh my!
 This dish was the best among all those I’ve tried before!
 The gnocchi was paired with a mushroom and truffle based sauce which did wonders to the dish as a whole.
 Chef Glady does know how to impress!

 Our seafood Risotto came, minus the clams (as I don’t prefer it) with tiger shrimps.
-I felt the flavour of the dish could be worked on, since I prefer my food to be filled with flavours.
+I felt the flavor of the dish could be worked on since I found it pretty bland.

 Our last main dish was a Grilled Rib Eye Steak.
 I have a tendency to always order beef and shrimps when I dine out, so this had to be on the list.
 The wild mushrooms not only went well with the gnocchi, they were great with the steak too!

-And lastly, how could I leave without trying the Chef speciality!
-His desserts are spoken highly about, and he personally came to us to explain the dishes.
+And lastly, how could I leave without trying the Chef specialty!
+His desserts are spoken highly about, and he personally came to explain the dishes.
 The first one is called the Lieto di Choccolato.
-You can see how much work had been put into the dish, and the Chef rightly names this the one “closest to his heart”, as he worked three months to prepare this one.
+You can see how much work had been put into the dish, and the Chef names this the one “closest to his heart”, as he worked three months to prepare the dish.

-I loved the presentation of the dish.
-Most importantly, I loved the different flavours I could taste.
+I loved the presentation.
+Most importantly, I loved the different flavors I could taste.
 And, I have to say, this is one dessert you will have to try at one point in life.

-Lastly, the new (so new its not even on the menu!) addition to Per Te’s long menu, the Felice.
-Prepared using stracietella cheese, walnuts, pictachios and eucalyptus honey, garnished with figs and raspberry.
+Lastly, the new (so new it’s not even on the menu!) addition to Per Te’s long menu, the Felice.
+Prepared using stracciatella cheese, walnuts, pistachios and eucalyptus honey, garnished with figs and raspberry.
 I was given a perfect way to end my wonderful lunch at Per Te.